Oenopota cinerea

 Oenopota cinerea is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

+The shell does normally have a yellowish brown or white coloration, and the space above the tuberculated angle is typically smooth.
 The length of the shell varies between 11 mm and 22 mm.

-The shell is yellowish brown.
-The space above the tuberculated angle is smooth.
+This predatory species has a benthos functional group.

 Distribution

 This species occurs in European waters, the Northwest Atlantic Ocean and the arctic waters of Canada.

+It is under a exotic conservation status in the Northwest Territories.